yulya3102/agda-asm/paper/Intro.md

 we will discuss in details in section \ref{sec:background}) as part of ELF specification is rather simple, while formalization of their role in the dynamic linking process requires much more effort.
-In contrast, in this paper we formalize how these mechanisms ensure correct execution of the program in runtime.
+In contrast, in this paper, we formalize how these mechanisms ensure correct execution of the program in runtime.
 }